Cable television by region: Malaysia

 Cable television was introduced to Malaysia in 1995 when Mega TV was launched as the country's first subscription-based pay television service.
 Mega TV ceased operations in 2001, due to stiff competition from the Malaysian satellite television operator Astro as well as a failure to expand its range of channels.
 In 2013, ABNXcess was launched as Malaysia's second cable television service and marked the return of cable television to Malaysia after a 12-year absence.

 Maldives

 There are only two cable television providers in the Maldives (MediaNet Digital and SatLink Digital).
 As the population of the country is separated across around 200 inhabited islands, there is a cable provider for nearly every island.
-MediaNet Pvt.
-Ltd. is the country's largest cable TV provider, providing state of the art digital TV service.
-MediaNet is a Malé based cable TV provider that provides digital cable (DVB-C) and Multichannel Multipoint Distribution Service (MMDS) services to most of the Islands in the Maldives.
+MediaNet, based in Malé, is the country's largest cable TV provider that provides digital cable (DVB-C) and Multichannel Multipoint Distribution Service (MMDS) services to most of the Islands in the Maldives.
 MediaNet holds a distribution license for 100 TV channels and distributes TV channels to nearly all the TV operators of the country.
 In Maldives, cable television subscribers can get most basic and premium TV channels available in Asia.